aldolammel/Arma-3-Ethics-Minefields-Script/README.md

 **Feb, 7th 2023 | v1.7.1**

 - Fixed > missions with a lot of kill zones were not deleting their markers from the map correctly when the presence-probability needed to remove them;
+- Fixed > UXO kill zones were visible out of debugging mode in those servers where revealed mines are visible through the map;

 **Feb, 6th 2023 | v1.7**